gigalixir/gigalixir-cli/docs/source/main.rst

 How SSL/TLS Works
 -----------------

 We use kube-lego for automatic TLS certificate generation with Let's Encrypt.
-For more information, see `kube-lego`s documentation`_.
+For more information, see `kube-lego's documentation`_.
 When you add a custom domain, we create a Kubernetes ingress for you to route traffic to your app. kube-lego picks this up, obtains certificates for you and installs them.
 Our ingress controller then handles terminating SSL traffic before sending it to your app.

 .. _`kube-lego's documentation`: https://github.com/jetstack/kube-lego